Scan time: 2-3 minutes / Read time: 3-5 minutes

 🚦 Step 3 — What's the current status?

-Tag each project with one emoji.
+Tag each project the same way, with one emoji your eye can catch instantly.

 Your brain wants a glance, not a paragraph.